The Lord Mayor of London Scholarships for Academic Excellence

-Students on BSc Optometry, BSc Speech and Language Science and all degrees funded by the NHS may be given the Lord Mayor Scholarship but these are limited to only 50 awards.
+Students on BSc Optometry, BSc Speech and Language Science and all degrees funded by the NHS may be given the Lord Mayor Scholarship.
 They are allocated by academic merit but also by the date your original UCAS application was made.

 I have a combination of 'A' levels and BTEC which adds up to 144 tariff points.
 Will this be considered the same as AAA in 'A' level?